 Insufficiency of thiamine can create slowed reflexes, pins and needle sensations, and major cognitive issues if left untreated.

 In many cases, it may not even be your diet that’s the problem.
 Some of these nutrients can be depleted by common medications, including some medications used to balance blood sugar (yes, it’s a vicious cycle) .

 High homocysteine and genetic issues like MTHFR polymorphisms may be additional risk factors for diminished nerve health [5,6].
 Awareness of your genetic makeup and how your body gets nerve-supportive nutrition can help you protect the function of delicate nerve tissue.

 How does high blood sugar cause nerve pain and damage?

-Long-standing issues with blood sugar can result in nerve pain from damage to nervous tissue, often (but not always) starting in the feet.
+Long-standing issues with blood sugar can result in physical discomfort from damage to nervous tissue, often (but not always) starting in the feet.
 In addition to direct damage to the nerve, changes also result in the slowing of nerve regeneration .
 The protective coating of the nerve, called myelin, begins to thin, slowing the transmission of impulses along the nerve.
 Eventually, the nerve density in the skin is also reduced, further decreasing the response of nerves to stimuli .